jbrockopp/docs/content/administration/server/docker/github_enterprise.md

 ### Dependency 2: Redis

-[Redis](https://redis.io/) will be used for storing workloads, created by the server, that will be run by a [worker](/docs/administration/worker/).
+[Redis](https://redis.io/) will be used for storing workloads, created by the server, that will run on a [worker](/docs/administration/worker/).

 You can refer to [Redis's official documentation](https://redis.io/topics/quickstart/) on installing and configuring the service.